 An assessment is made for the reporting year whether there is any indication that the asset may be impaired.
 If any such indication exists, an estimate is made of the recoverable amount of the asset.
 The recoverable amounts of CGUs if applicable is measured based on the fair value less costs of disposal or value in use calculations.
 It is impracticable to disclose the extent of the possible effects.
 It is reasonably possible, based on existing knowledge, that outcomes within the next reporting year that are different from assumptions could require a material adjustment to the carrying amount of the balances affected.
-The carrying amount of the specific asset or class of assets at the end of the reporting year affected by the assumption is HK\$206,316,000 (2015: HK\$14,744,000).
+The carrying amount of the specific asset or class of assets at the end of the reporting year is affected by the assumption is HK\$Nil (2016: HK\$206,316,000).